avoidreality/hello-world-2024/README.md

 You will probably need to create your own fine-grained personal access token, that is not mentioned in the w3schools tutorial as of today (4/5/2024).
 You need this to push to GitHub.
 `git push --set-upstream origin main`

+Git has many commands.
+Does anyone use them all?